SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Best Dog-Friendly Camping near Custer Park, IL
+Dog-Friendly Camping near Custer Park, IL

 Kankakee River State Park's Potowatomi Campground welcomes pets at all campsites with accommodations for tent, RV, and cabin campers.
 Nearby Chippewa Campground offers similar pet-friendly options with both drive-in and boat-in access.
 Most campgrounds in the area maintain standard leash policies requiring dogs to be secured at all times outside vehicles or tents.
 Tameling Campground and RV Park provides full hookup sites for pet owners with larger rigs, featuring spacious sites that accommodate dogs of all sizes.
 Hollywood Casino Hotel & RV Resort in Joliet maintains a pet-friendly policy throughout their property with partial hookups and a convenient location.
 The Kankakee South KOA includes a dedicated dog park that receives positive mentions from campers, with one visitor noting the park was "nice size" and the campground overall was "very dog friendly with lots of dogs."

 Starved Rock Campground offers pet-friendly sites with electric hookups in a wooded setting approximately 10-15 minutes from the main park's hiking trails.
 The I&M Canal Trail provides excellent pet exercise opportunities with miles of crushed gravel paths ideal for dog walking, connecting several pet-friendly campgrounds including Channahon State Park.
 Illini State Park's Great Falls Campground accommodates pets in both tent and RV sites, with riverfront views for those securing sites 3-18.
 During summer months, pet owners should be mindful of heat on paved surfaces and provide adequate shade and water.
 Most campgrounds require proof of current vaccinations, and nearby towns offer basic veterinary services for emergencies.
 The small campground at McKinley Woods: Frederick's Grove allows tent camping with pets in a more secluded setting with access to the Grand Illinois Trail network.
+Dog-friendly campgrounds near Custer Park collectively cover a wide range of setups, from full hookup RV parks to primitive tent sites, making it straightforward to find pet-allowed camping that fits your rig and your dog's needs.

-Best Dog-Friendly Sites Near Custer Park, Illinois (62)
+Best Dog-Friendly Campgrounds near Custer Park (62)

 1. Potowatomi Campground — Kankakee River State Park